josephbudd/kickwasm/README.md

 ### The kickwasm framework provides

 1. Two processes.
-   1. The renderer process which runs inside the browser.
+   1. The renderer process ( the GUI ) which runs inside the browser.
    1. The main process.
 1. The GUI's layout, styles and behavior with 4 basic interfaces.
    1. **The application's opening button pad.** It is auto functioning and made from each service's button in your kickwasm.yaml file.
 Each service button in your kickwasm.yaml file has a group of one or more panels.